vcarl/blog/src/pages/complex-forms-with-formik.md

 Formik provides such an effective abstraction over HTML forms, though, that this problem became trivial to solve.
 Because Formik provides a `submitForm` function to the render callback, it's easy to imperatively trigger a form submission from outside the form.
-By change from a true submit button to a regular button that submits on click, I can get the best of both worlds.
+By changing from a true submit button to a regular button that submits on click, I can get the behavior I want.

 ```js
 // To simplify, I've removed some of the normal wiring needed to make